wmcbrine/PDCurses/doc/intro.md

     A_CHARTEXT    bit-mask to extract a character
     A_COLOR       bit-mask to extract a color-pair

 Not all attributes will work on all terminals.
-A_RIGHTLINE, A_LEFTLINE and A_ITALIC are specific to PDCurses.
-A_INVIS and A_ITALIC are given the same value in PDCurses.
+A_RIGHTLINE and A_LEFTLINE are specific to PDCurses; A_ITALIC is not standard, but is shared with ncurses.

 For attr_t: